brokechubb/jakeybot-degen/docs/DISCORD_QUICKSTART.md

 ---

 **🎯 That's it!
-JakeyBot is now ready to enhance your Discord server with AI-powered tools and intelligent suggestions.
 Remember: one tool at a time for optimal performance!**